Place1/swagger-codegen-typescript-browser/README.md

   - Using a single argument has some advantages, namely, api methods have a very consistent signature with only a single input argument at most.
 Parameter names are clear to read when they are passed to object keys rather than as positional arguments.
+  - The request parameters, given they are contained in a single object, can be defined by a typescript interface which the generated code exports allowing consuming project to make use of.
+    Previous versions of Typescript-Fetch uses inline anonymous types which made it impossible to reuse the type signatures for API operation inputs.
 * Only outputs class based APIs
   - This is a subjective point as there is value in different programming styles such as the functional programming interfaces provided by Typescript-Fetch.